The independent, trusted guide to online education for over 26 years!

 Show Me an Online Master’s Program

-Below is the sample curriculum for a Master of Health Administration from Capella University.
+Below is the sample curriculum for a Master of Health Administration degree.
 Different colleges will, as previously stated, require different programs of study.
 If you decide to major in a special area, such as business or psychology, most of your courses will be in that subject.
 Compare degree and credit requirements at different schools carefully when selecting an online master’s degree to suit your situation.

 Total credits required: 48 (using a quarter credits system)